Kristina01111000/Drws_site/README.md

 - added the two book pages for dr w

 9/3
-- double check vimeo

-For next week:
-Maybe edit his book so the bold parts don’t unbold, just one chapter Ask him about the scorecard,

 https://growingholistically.com/hello-again/ switch to -> Switch it to the email that sarah gave me, add drwalsdorf@gmail, also mine, sydney